-In Taiwan’s current education system, students may study for up to 20 years: six years of primary education, three years of junior high school, three years of senior secondary school, four years for an undergraduate program bachelor's degree, one to four years for a master’s degree, and two to seven years for a doctoral degree.
+In Taiwan’s current education system, students may study for up to 20 years, which includes six years of primary education, three years of junior high school, three years of senior secondary school, four years of higher education, one to four years for a master’s degree, and two to seven years for a doctoral degree.

-The goal of arts education is to nurture people with artistic talents, enrich the spiritual lives of Taiwan's people, and raise cultural levels.
-Arts education in Taiwan comprises professional arts education programs provided by educational institutions, general arts education provided by educational institutions, and arts education for the general public.
+The goals of arts education are to cultivate artistic talent, enrich the spiritual lives of citizens, and elevate cultural levels.
+Arts education in Taiwan can be divided into professional arts education offered at schools, general arts education offered at schools, and arts education offered to the public.

 To encourage educational innovation, in 2014 Taiwan enacted three laws governing its implementation.
 Schools can become schools providing school-based experimental education, and private entities can be commissioned to operate senior secondary and lower level public schools and provide experimental education in accordance with specific educational philosophies and develop programs without being subject to the constraints of the curriculum guidelines.
 Waldorf education is an example.

 As well as education provided by schools, at senior secondary and lower level, non-school-based experimental education is an alternative to education.
 This may be in the form of individual experimental education, group-based experimental education, or institution-based experimental education.
 Graduates of experimental education programs receive a graduation diploma, or a certificate of completion of experimental education at the senior secondary level, documents that they will require to proceed to the next formal education stage.